bleedhd/bleedhd/doc/data-model/scoring-config.md

   grade: 1
 ```

-## GvHD Features
+## GVHD Features
 This is another trivial questionnaire in terms of scoring.
-There is one question and it establishes the presence or absence of GvHD features.
+There is one question and it establishes the presence or absence of GVHD features.
 The calculator expects at most one answer with a `present` property which may be either `true` or `false`

 ```yaml
 score:
   present: true
 ```

-## GvHD First Diagnosis
+## GVHD First Diagnosis
 Most of the first diagnosis scoring boils down to counting.
 Counting the number of unanswerd questions that are relevant for chronic and acute diagnosis, counting of diagnostic signs, counting of distinctive signs and counting of confirmed distinctive signs.
 The rest is a simple two stage aggregation of the counts that first boils everything down to an acute and a chronic score and then computes the total score out of those two.
 The following samples describe how the individual counts are controlled through the scoring configuration:

-**Diagnostic & Distinctive GvHD Signs/Symptoms**
+**Diagnostic & Distinctive GVHD Signs/Symptoms**
 ```yaml
 score:
   type: diagnostic | distinctive